nextapps-de/mikado/README.md

 ```

 <a name="options.loose"></a>
-#### Loose Option
+#### 2. Loose Store (Default)

 When ___loose___ is enabled Mikado will use a data-to-dom binding strategy rather than keeping data separated from rendered elements/templates.
-This performs generally faster and has lower memory footprint but you will also loose any data at the moment when the corresponding dom element was also removed from the screen (render stack).
-In most situation this shouldn't be an issue, but it depends on your application.
+This performs slightly faster and has lower memory footprint but you will also loose any data at the moment when the corresponding dom element was also removed from the screen (render stack).
+In most situation this is the expected behavior, but it depends on your application.

+Initialize a loose store:
 ```js
 var view = new Mikado(template, { store: true, loose: true });
 ```